 The board will develop a process for soliciting, reviewing and evaluating research proposals and directing funding.
 The board will leverage the expertise of the NFL’s medical committee members, including members of the Head, Neck and Spine Committee, to identify and develop research priorities.
-The board will provide its recommendations to Dr. Betsy Nabel, the NFL’s chief health and medical advisor.

 Learn More: Funding Opportunity For Innovative Translational Research on Concussion and Comorbid Conditions